Customer Results

 • deployed without reconstruction

-Removed 3-4 gate-attendant roles from gate duties (redeployed to higher-value work)
+3–4 gate roles removed from gate duties

 ROI in ~60 days

-Consistent, audit-ready logs with photo proof
+Audit-ready logs with photo proof

 Includes the full workflow, site setup, and the ROI math behind the savings estimate.